calmm-js/karet.util/README.md

 `U.Context` is a component that allows one to set the context for child components.
 See also [`U.withContext`](#U-withContext).

 Usually the context should be an object with the desired properties.
-Also, in Calmm, the values are usually observable properties.
+Also, with Karet, the values are usually observable properties.

 For example: